Should you remove the pool before listing in Granite Bay?

 On large Granite Bay estate lots, full pool removal commonly runs $12,000 to $25,000 or more when you account for shell removal, engineered backfill, compaction testing, oak coordination, deck flatwork demolition, and a longer haul to disposal.
 Partial fill-in is technically cheaper at $6,000 to $10,000, but the cost difference often comes back in negotiation.
 Placer County's tree ordinance protects native oaks over certain trunk diameters — arborist coordination adds $500 to $2,000 on lots where the work path crosses protected canopy.
 Permits come from Placer County Building & Safety at placer.ca.gov; some addresses inside Roseville city limits go to the City of Roseville instead.

-What Granite Bay buyers and inspectors ask
+What do Granite Bay buyers and inspectors ask?

 - Was the pool fully removed, including the shell?